koodikulma-fi/mixin-types/README.md

 ```

-### Extra - uplifting the above MyMix to have generic parameters
+### Extra - elevating MyMix to have generic parameters

 ```typescript